z-open/zerv-distrib/README.md

 This function declares which process types are handle by the server that will be monitoring the queue.

+the processImplementation receives an handle. the handle is practical to update the process status visible in logs (setProgressDescription) and to test if the server is shutting down.

-the processImplementation must return an object with the following properties
+the process implementation must return an object with the following properties
 - {Object} data: data to return to the requester
 - {String} description: message about its completion to show in logs.